binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 `-text` specifies the output format
 `-in` specifies the CRL file you want printed

 CRLs these days are getting larger and larger because more and more entities are using certificates.
-Now the certificate's serial number only stays on the CRL until shortly after the certificate expires, at which point the serial number is removed from the CRL, but even so, because there are more and more certificates being created, the CRLs are getting larger.
+Now the certificate's serial number only stays on the CRL until shortly after the certificate expires, at which point the serial number is removed from the CRL.
+This is because there are more and more certificates being created, and the CRLs are getting larger.
 Of course, we only care about one certificates serial number, the browser fetches this entire CRL file just to find one serial number.

 When you fetch a web page over TLS, before the browser will actually do so, it fetches the certificate from your web server, then downloads the CRL, then looks for your certificate's serial number, just in case it's on the list.
 All this is done before any page is fetched over TLS.

-CRLs are generally published daily with a week expiration, you can see this in the CRL that you download.
+CRLs are generally published daily with a week expiration, which is shown in the CRL that you download.
 This, of course, allows a window of opportunity where the browser could still be using a cached CRL, even though a new CRL is available from the distribution point with a revoked certificate.

 This wasn't such a big deal in the early days of the Internet when there were so few CAs, and in many cases the CRL that your browser had already downloaded was useful for many websites that you would visit.